-1, 100 1, 140 1, 047 4 13 1, 108 1, 047 1 Comparatives may differ as a result of adjustments following organizational changes, restatements due to the retrospective adoption of new accounting standards or changes in accounting policies, and events after fund services offering), distribution fees, incremental fund-related expenses, gains or losses from seed money and co-investments, funding costs, the negative pass-through impact of third-party performance fees, and other items that are not Asset Management's performance fees.
+1 Comparatives may differ as a result of adjustments following organizational changes, restatements due to the retrospective adoption of new accounting standards or changes in accounting policies, and events after the reporting period.
+2 Net management fees include transaction fees, fund administration revenues (including net interest and trading income from lending activities and foreign exchange hedging as part of the fund services offering), distribution fees, incremental fund-related expenses, gains or losses from seed money and co-investments, funding costs, the negative pass-through impact of third-party performance fees, and other items that are not Asset Management's performance fees.
 3 Refer to "Alternative performance measures" in the appendix to this report for the definition and calculation method.
 4 Comparative figures have been restated to include net new money and invested assets from associates, to better reflect the business strategy.
 5 The invested assets and net new money amounts reported for associates are prepared in accordance with their local regulatory requirements and practices.